The first time you view your First Team squad, your players will be sorted in order of team selection. Select 'View' to change the method of sorting.

 Before each match you will need to select a starting line-up and substitutes.
 To add a player to the starting line-up, press the icon to the left of his name.
 This will prompt you to select the position in which you wish to place him.
 You can also press and hold the player's name before dragging it to the desired spot, then releasing it to complete the action.

-You can tap or drag the tiles from the top of the squad screen on to a player to pick him.
+On iPad and select devices , you can tap or drag the tiles from the top of the squad screen on to a player to pick him.
 You can swap players around within the line-up by dragging them on to each other.
 You can also tap the player's icon to assign him to a free position in the formation or to remove him from the line-up.

 You will need to select a full starting eleven plus however many substitutes are permitted for the competition in which you are participating.
 Should you want some advice on selecting a starting line-up, you may ask your Assistant Manager for a team selection by pressing 'Actions' and then 'Pick Team'.